Roles and Responsibilities of Copywriter

 Microsoft Word and Google Docs are the basic means to store and exchange written content, the latter having the collaborative advantage of comments and suggestions.
 It's much easier to spot what needs to be edited and why.
 Comments allow discussions to happen right where the author and client or chief editor have different opinions.
 This way, the need for emails is eliminated, along with the confusion of which comment references which sentence.

 Correct spelling is required above all else.
-Fortunately, today we have apps that will correct our errors automatically, letting us focus on the content we're writing.
+Fortunately, today, we have apps that will correct our errors automatically, letting us focus on the content we're writing.
 One of the most popular apps that fulfills this purpose is Grammarly.
 Other than basic spelling corrections, it suggests edits and better sentence constructions.

-To wrap up, here are some more apps a writer could find helpful: Capitalize My Title, Word Hippo, Merriam-Webster, Miro, Milanote, Evernote.
+To wrap up, here are some more apps a writer could find helpful: Capitalize My Title, Word Hippo, Merriam-Webster, Miro, Milanote, and Evernote.

 Hiring a Copywriter